 However, unfair treatment doesn’t just happen to women.
 Men may be subjected to excessive work demands so that they are set up to fail.
 Alternatively, they may be excluded at work or taken out of the loop and not invited to important and relevant meetings.
 They may consider themselves to be constructively dismissed.

 Even employees who feel they are doing the right thing by reporting wrongdoing in a company can experience problems.
 Whilst many businesses might openly encourage an open and blame free culture, whistleblowing is not always dealt with appropriately by employers and can result in the person who has reported wrongdoing being treated as the guilty party.”

 Whilst every case is different, there are some important points to consider before taking action if you think you are being treated unfairly at work:

 Rhian Radia is a partner and head of employment law at Hodge Jones & Allen

 Our executive dismissal specialists are part of our London based employee law team.
-We have almost four decades of experience helping clients from around the UK with a wide variety of legal matters.
+We have four decades of experience helping clients from around the UK with a wide variety of legal matters.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.